celesteh/Immrama/help/laptop-desktop-computer.md

-While some ensembles may choose for every performer to have their own smart phone or tablet to view the piece, it is possible to also use laptops, either one one per performer, or placed within the sight of several performers.
+While some ensembles may choose for every performer to have their own smart phone or tablet to view the piece, it is possible to also use laptops (or iMacs, desktops, etc), either one one per performer, or placed within the sight of several performers.
 Ensembles may also wish to project the score, either for their performers, the audience or both.